I have food sensitivities to gluten, dairy, and eggs (oh and beans!)

 I follow this with my morning matcha latte.
 I add freshly boiled water to one teaspoon of matcha powder, one teaspoon of Premier One Royal Jelly In Honey, and a splash of warmed almond milk.
 Delicious.

 Breakfast: Almost every morning I have toast using either Mariposa Baking or Kim & Jake’s (gluten-free & vegan) bread topped with smashed avocado and my signature lemony kale recipe.
 This bread is absolutely spectacular.
 Unlike most of the gluten-free breads available it’s actually made like real, old-fashioned bread (none of that processed crap—just honest to goodness ingredients).
-They sell the buns at Whole Foods, but Natural Grocer the loaf.
-I buy three at a time and keep the unused loafs in the freezer.
+They sell the buns at Whole Foods, but I usually order give loaves at a time from their website and keep the unused loafs in the freezer.

 I almost always have soup.
 At some point during the week I’ll make a big batch featuring whatever veggies I have on hand.
 I usually start with olive oil, onions, and garlic sautéed in a pan, then I’ll add whatever veggies and broths I have on hand.